chakra-ui/chakra-ui/.changeset/fuzzy-zoos-kiss.md

 "@chakra-ui/media-query": patch
 ---

-Fixed an issue where the hook `useBreakpoint` did not work as expected with custom breakpoints
+Fixed an issue where the hook `useBreakpoint` did not update after the first page load.